vaadin/framework-bluemix-example/README.md

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy)

+Clicking the above button will clone the project to your account and set up a devops chain that will deploy the project to Bluemix.

 ### Manual deployment to Bluemix

 Before you start, make sure you have Java SDK 1.7 (or higher) and Maven installed.
 Also [install cloudfoundry command line tools](https://www.ng.bluemix.net/docs/#cli/index.html#cli) and configure them for Bluemix.